Advice

 Mistake #10: Having Too Many Locations

 “The Tampa area has numerous beautiful venues that accentuate beach weddings, garden weddings, church weddings, specific venue weddings, and more.
-One thing that couples sometimes don't think about is keeping it to just one or two venues in close proximity.
+One thing that couples sometimes don’t think about is keeping it to just one or two venues in close proximity.
 When the couple has to travel from the getting ready location to the ceremony location, to a third location to take photos, and then to their reception at a final venue, it becomes very stressful.
 I have witnessed couples get flustered over their family or wedding party not being at the right location on time, which resulted in losing time for photography.
-My advice to couples is to decide what their vision is and find the best way to choose the venue and area, keeping any other locations nearby.” -Amber McWhorter, owner of Amber McWhorter Photography
+My advice to couples is to decide what their vision is and find the best way to choose the venue and area, keeping any other locations nearby.” -Amber McWhorter, Amber McWhorter Photography

 Mistake #11: Not Having a Back-Up Plan